anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

         └── Jump: Some("loop_check")              // OPTIMIZATION: Direct jump to loop check
 ```

-and finally the IR structure would look like this:
+and finally, the IR structure would look like this:

 ```bash
 IR Structure: